Power Greens Egg Skillet (Video)

 Make it a Low-Carb Meal:

-If you want a more substantial breakfast, one of my Low-Carb High Fiber Savory Muffins with Parmesan and Green Onions would taste great with these eggs!
+If you want a more substantial breakfast, enjoy the Power Greens Egg Skillet with one of my Low-Carb High Fiber Savory Muffins!

 More Tasty Ideas with Greens and Eggs: